muffin87/helm-tutorial/part-07/README.md

 global:
   imagePullPolicy: "Always"                         # The Kubernetes image pull policy
   domain: "example"                                 # The domain to use
-  timezone: "Europe/Berlin"                         # The default timezone

 # Ghost section
-ghost:

 # general section
 ingressUrl: "myawesomeblog"                       # The Ingress URL to use
 databaseClient: "mysql"                           # The database to use

-  # deployment section
+# statefulset section
-  deployment:
+statefulset:
   replicas: 1                                     # The number of replicas when deployed
   dockerImage: "ghost"                            # The docker image to use
   dockerTag: "1.24.8-alpine"                      # The docker tags to use

   # Label section
   labels:
     component: "frontend"                         # The component label to use

   # Resource section
   resources:
     requests:
       mem: "200Mi"                                # The initial amount of memory ghost requests
       cpu: "200m"                                 # The initial amount of cpu ghost requests
     limits:
       mem: "200Mi"                                # The maximum amount of memory ghost can consume before it will get killed
       cpu: "200m"                                 # The maximum amount of cpu ghost can consume

   # Readiness probe
   readiness:
-      initialDelaySeconds: 90                       # The initial delay before the readiness probe starts
+    initialDelaySeconds: 120                      # The initial delay before the readiness probe starts
     timeoutSeconds: 5                             # The timeout for the readiness probe

   # Liveness probe
   liveness:
-      initialDelaySeconds: 90                       # The initial delay after the readiness probe has finished
+    initialDelaySeconds: 120                      # The initial delay after the readiness probe has finished
     timeoutSeconds: 5                             # The timeout for liveness probe
     periodSeconds: 10                             # The interval in which the liveness probe should be executed

   # Port section
   ports:
     name: web                                     # The name of the port
     protocol: TCP                                 # The protocol to use
     port: 2368                                    # The port number to use
     targetPort: 2368                              # The target port for the service object

 # MySQL section
 mysql: